cnr-ibba/BIOINFO-guidelines/docs/terminal/ssh.rst

   *Putty Key Generator*

 Once you created (and saved) your Putty key file, see the :ref:`Connecting with Putty <putty-connect>` section to connect to your remote server.
-If you need more information on puttygen and Putty key, see `This guide <https://www.ssh.com/academy/ssh/putty/windows/puttygen>`__.
+If you need more informations on puttygen and Putty key, see `This guide <https://www.ssh.com/academy/ssh/putty/windows/puttygen>`__.

 Remote connection to a Server
 -----------------------------

-In order to connect to a remote server with a public key pair, you public key file need to be placed inside your ``$HOME/.ssh/authorized_keys`` file on remote host::
+In order to connect to a remote server with a public key pair, your public key file need to be placed inside your ``$HOME/.ssh/authorized_keys`` file on remote host::

   $ tree .ssh/